An integrated multi-THz tunable linear isolator based on electro-optic non-reciprocal strong coupling: Discussion

 \section{Discussion}

-This EO isolator delivers $>30$ dB/dB isolator figure-of-merit while using nearly 20x smaller interaction length (900~{\textmu}m here, vs 1.75~cm) and requires nearly 10x lower RF input power than the best comparable EO isolator (12.5 mW here, vs 125 mW) \cite{yu_integrated_2023}.
-This is because the stimulus electrodes do not draw RF power from the signal generator, but merely act as open-circuited capacitors.
-Also, this design consumes nearly 64x lower RF input power than the best comparable performance AO p-ATS isolator of similar design (794 mW) \cite{sohn_electrically_2021}.
+This EO isolator is the first integrated photonic device to demonstrate \textit{non-reciprocal} strong coupling with electro-optic stimulus.
+Since isolators can be cascaded, a highly valued figure of merit is the contrast that can be obtained per dB of insertion loss (ratio IC/IL in dB/dB) for the optical carrier signal.
+Commercial off-chip magneto-optic isolators typically exhibit IC/IL $>30$ dB/dB, a level that to date only two reported non-magnetic chip-scale isolators have reached~\mbox{\cite{sohn_electrically_2021, yu_integrated_2023}} (see Supplementary Data Table {\ref{tab:FoM_table}}).
+The device we demonstrate here also reaches this figure-of-merit regime while using nearly 20x smaller linear footprint (900~{\textmu}m here, vs 1.75~cm) and generating far fewer sidebands than the best comparable EO isolator {\cite{yu_integrated_2023}}.
 The efficiency of our device can be improved further by incorporating more periods of the EO stimulus electrodes around the resonator resulting in a larger interaction length.
 The EO tuning could then be performed using these same stimulus electrodes but with two different dc ground offset voltages.
-As with the AO p-ATS isolator, our EO p-ATS design has an instantaneous isolation bandwidth that is fundamentally set by the optical modes, though that could be improved somewhat by lowering the optical Q-factors while simultaneously increasing $G_{eo}$.
+As with the AO chiral shunt isolator, our EO design has an instantaneous isolation bandwidth that is fundamentally set by the optical modes, though that could be improved somewhat by lowering the optical Q-factors while simultaneously increasing $G_{eo}$.
+Specifically, the maximum isolation bandwidth for our device is limited to the linewidth of the TE$\textsubscript{odd}$ mode, even for infinite $G\textsubscript{eo}$.
 We also showed that very wide tuning capability is enabled thanks to dual innovations on a double-racetrack resonator design and a synthetic momentum approach, both of which together relax the phase-matching constraints.
-Most importantly, the p-ATS approach intrinsically produces minimal sidebands, but which also improve monotonically as the stimulus level is increased.
-Thus, future modulation efficiency enhancements with novel materials like BaTiO\textsubscript{3}~\cite{dong_monolithic_2023,demkov_ferroelectric_2024,mohl_bidirectional_2025} could improve ideality and performance metrics even further.
+Thus, future modulation efficiency enhancements with novel materials like BaTiO\textsubscript{3}~\cite{dong_monolithic_2023,demkov_ferroelectric_2024,mohl_bidirectional_2025}, which can now reach the same required Q-factors with much higher Pockels coefficient \cite{kim_low_2025}, could improve ideality and performance metrics even further.
 Another approach to reduce the residual sideband is to fully decouple the auxiliary TE\textsubscript{even} mode from the waveguide by means of smart optical design.
 Ultimately, these narrowband but widely tunable non-magnetic isolators can have a big positive impact for single-frequency protection, e.g. for ultrastable laser sources~\cite{poulton_coherent_2017,spencer_optical-frequency_2018,lucas_ultralow-noise_2020}, atomic references~\cite{knappe_microfabricated_2004,hummon_photonic_2018,newman_architecture_2019}, and optical metrology~\cite{delhaye_optical_2007}.